mlibrary/about-amherst/src/content/books/wittman-interwar-itineraries-authenticity-in-anglophone-and-french-travel-writing.md

 author: Emily O. Wittman
 cover: assets/wittman_front.jpg
 description: >-
-  Emily O. Wittman identifies a diverse group of writers from two languages who embarked on such quests.
-For these writers, authenticity was achieved through rugged adventure abroad to economically poorer destinations.
+  Using translation theory and new approaches in travel studies and global modernisms, Wittman links and complicates the symbolic and rhetorical strategies of a diverse group of writers from two languages who embarked on the search for new places and “authentic” experiences.
 orderOnPage: 1
 readLink: 'https://doi.org/10.3998/mpub.12404656'
 buyLink: >-